kva99kva-eng/kva99kva-eng/README.md

 # Victoria Kupina

-Research / Product Analyst focused on neuroscience, sleep analytics and digital health.
+Research / Product Analyst focused on neuroscience and digital health.

 I build projects at the intersection of: